Category Archive : Peloponesse

 Days & prices

-HOTELS in Delphi: (3*) FEDRIADES or HERMES or PARNASSOS and (4*) AMALIA or APPOLONIA
+HOTELS in Delphi: (3*) HERMES or PARNASSOS and (4*) AMALIA or APPOLONIA

 * Child (4 – 12 y.o.) pays 75% of the tour price (No entrance fees apply)